 Let’s look a little deeper into these labels.
 Once a decision-making process is called ‘rational’ it presupposes everything else is other-than-rational.
 By comparison, if what most people do most of the time is not rational, can it legitimately be called a cognitive 'bias’?
 Bias is not a neutral term.
 It comes with the pejorative connotations of ‘prejudice’, ‘distortion’ or ‘deviation from the norm’.
 And few can resist the impulse to want to ‘correct’ thinking labelled in that way.

 Lets go back for a moment to ‘rational’.
-The Meta-Model question: ‘Rational compared to what?’ is helpful here.
+The meta-model question: ‘Rational compared to what?’ is helpful here.
 The answer is mathematical purity.
-Based on an exceedingly small and very defined part of the world, mathematics can prove there is an optimum solution.
+Mathematics can prove there is an optimum solution but only in exceedingly small and very defined parts of the world (e.g. a casino).
 This is the ‘positivist stance’ which maintains there is an ‘objective solution’ to a problem.

-But this approach is doomed to be an inadequate model of behaviour because we humans take into account the wider context, the immediate situation, our history, our expectations, our feelings, other people’s behaviour, feedback, etc. etc. Complexities personal to the individual which no mathematical model can take into account.
+But this approach is doomed to be an inadequate model of individual behaviour because we humans take into account the wider context, the immediate situation, our history, our expectations, our feelings, other people’s behaviour, feedback, etc. etc. Personal complexities which no mathematical model can take into account.

 Having said that, although the rational agent model may be inadequate it can still be useful.

 Compare the positivist stance of the rational agent model to the ‘constructivist stance’ inherent in one of the Presuppositions of NLP: “People make the best choices available to them, given their model of the world